- What is an accounts payable (AP) policy?

 - Dispute resolution: When invoices don't match expectations, follow a documented process from initial vendor contact through final resolution.
 Keep all correspondence, revised invoices, and supporting receipts throughout the dispute.

-A clear, standardized process reduces errors, prevents overpayments, and ensures disputes are handled efficiently without delaying payments.
+A clear, standardized process reduces errors, prevents overpayments, and ensures you handle disputes efficiently without delaying payments.

 Example: